famendola1/Worksheet-Digitalization/README.md

 *Figure 10*

 At the bottom of a specific course page, under the list of students of that course, an “Export” button allows the admin to export all the data for a specific class, including the quiz results of all the students in a class with the totaled up categories and the rankings for each question (Figure 10).

+## Contributing

+1. Fork it!
+2. Create your feature branch: ```git checkout -b my-new-feature```
+3. Commit your changes: ```git commit -am 'Add some feature'```
+4. Push to the branch: ```git push origin my-new-feature```
+5. Submit a pull request :D

+## Known Issues

+### Import Students
+    * Importing students with an invalid file type will cause rails to display an error page.
+        - This can be solved by using javascript to check the file type before we try to import it.
+    * Importing students with a csv that doesn't have the correct headers will cause rails to display an error page.
+        - There is some validation for this type of problem (found in the import function student_model.rb) and we can expand on it to handle for the other cases.
+    * Issues on Firefox
+        - The javascript validation does not work for the quiz on Firefox